-On June 3, 2021, the Company issued a convertible debenture of \$2,000,000 to The9 Limited ("The9") (the "Debentures"), which bears simple annual interest at a rate of 1% and payable every six months after the issuance date, matures four years from the issuance date subject to an option on the part of the holder to extend the maturity for an additional 12 months, is convertible into the Company's common shares at \$0.85 per share, and is secured against the equipment on the Company's Birtle Site.
+On June 3, 2021, the Company issued a convertible debenture of \$2,000,000 to The9 Limited ("The9") (the "Debentures"), which bears simple annual interest at a rate of 1% and payable every nine months after the issuance date, matures four years from the issuance date subject to an option on the part of the holder to extend the maturity for an additional 12 months, is convertible into the Company's common shares at \$0.85 per share, and is secured against certain equipment of the Company.
 A finder's fee of \$60,000 was paid in relation to the convertible debenture.